-Visiting Scholars Procedures and Policies, Department Of History
+Visiting Scholar & Visiting Student Research Scholar Procedures and Policies, Department Of History

 For general information about the Visiting Scholar program, please visit the Visiting Scholars and Postdoc Affairs Web site:https://vspa.berkeley.edu/

-The faculty sponsor should submit these documents to the Department of History's Visiting Scholar Coordinator.
-Ms. Kristina Perkins Andrews Visiting Scholar Coordinator firstname.lastname@example.org
+The faculty sponsor should submit these documents to the Department of History's Academic Personnel Coordinator at firstname.lastname@example.org

-Requests are due by the following deadlines but may be submitted well in advance: • March 1 for visits to commence during the summer sessions; • June 1 for visits to commence in the fall semester; • October 1 for visits to commence in the spring semester.
-Late requests will receive low priority.
-Responsibility for reviewing and approving visiting scholar requests rests with the departmental Vice-Chair for Personnel.
+Requests are due by the following deadlines but may be submitted well in advance: March 1 for visits to commence during the summer sessions; June 1 for visits to commence in the fall semester; October 1 for visits to commence in the spring semester.
+Late requests will receive lower priority.
+Responsibility for reviewing and approving visiting scholar requests rests with the departmental Vice-Chair for Personnel for Visiting Scholars and Vice-Chair of Graduate Affairs for Visiting Student Researchers.
 Departmental decisions will be announced promptly following the deadlines and the applications will be forwarded to the VSPA office for final approval.
-Visitors who require letters of invitation or the like in advance of final VSPA action should make requests to our Visiting Scholar Coordinator.
+Visitors who require letters of invitation or the like in advance of final VSPA action should make requests to our Academic Personnel Coordinator.

-Arrangements for Visitors Before and throughout the visit, the principal staff contact for all administrative arrangements is the Visiting Scholar Coordinator.
+Arrangements for Visitors: Before and throughout the visit, the principal staff contact for all administrative arrangements is the Academic Personnel Coordinator.

 Faculty sponsors are expected to be in residence during the period of the visit, to take primary responsibility for providing a supportive and collegial environment, and to assist in resolving any problems that may arise.

-All Visiting Scholars must maintain health insurance coverage during their appointments.
-UC Berkeley has partnered with Garnett-Powers & Associates, Inc. to provide assistance to Visiting Scholars with the selection and enrollment process and verify that university health insurance requirements are met by the scholar.
+All scholars must maintain health insurance coverage during their appointments.
+UC Berkeley has partnered with Garnett-Powers & Associates, Inc. to provide assistance to scholars with the selection and enrollment process and verify that university health insurance requirements are met by the scholar.
 More information on health insurance requirements can be found at: https://vspa.berkeley.edu/benefitschange.html.

 International scholars requiring visas work with the Visiting Scholar Coordinator, who will then prepare the DS-2019 applications for J-1 visas for submission to the Berkeley International Office (BIO).
 Scholars must provide the following supporting documentation for these applications: proof of funding; and a copy of the biographical page of passport(s) for the applicant and any accompanying dependents.

-Visitors and sponsors should be aware that the campus requires that the department provide the exact departure dates of Visiting Scholars.
+Visitors and sponsors should be aware that the campus requires the department to provide the exact departure dates of scholars.
 Please give this information to the Visiting Scholar Coordinator in advance of departure.

-Benefits and Privileges for Visitors • Campus CalNet identification and ID number; • Campus e-mail address; • Access to all campus library facilities; • Eligibility for campus health insurance; • Eligibility for a campus parking permit.
+Benefits and Privileges for Visitors: Campus CalNet ID card; Campus e-mail address; Access to all campus library facilities; Eligibility for campus health insurance; Eligibility for a campus parking permit.

 Visitors in residence for one semester or more will be listed on the Visiting Scholars page of the Department of History Web site.